abdullah-a8/SocketGrayscaleBucketing/README.md

 - **Data Partitioning:** The server splits the grayscale image into 8 equal buckets, demonstrating simple data segmentation.
 - **Data Transmission & Merging:** The server sends the 8 buckets back to the client, which then merges them into a complete grayscale image.
 - **Final Conversion:** The client uses ImageMagick to convert the raw grayscale data back into a JPG image.
-- **Modular Code Structure:** Both the client and server code are organized into clear, easy-to-understand functions.

 ## Technical Details